NivedithaKV/AnswerCount-Automation/README.md

 ---

+## Install the required Python packages:

+---

+## Update answer_count.py with your company’s internal portal & webmail credentials.

+---

+## Run the script:

+---

 ### ⚠️ Disclaimer

 This automation script is part of an internal tool developed for official use within the company.